Rick's Free Auto Repair Advice

 How to use engine stop leak products

-The most common mistake DIYers make when using an engine oil stop leak product is to not follow the manufacturers directions.
+The most common mistake DIYers make when using these products is not following the manufacturer’s directions.
 More is NOT better.
 In fact, adding too much can cause complete gasket and seal failure, resulting in more oil leakage.

-Which types of gaskets and seals are candidates for engine oil stop leak products
+Which types of gaskets and seals are candidates?

 ©, 2020 Rick Muscoplat